haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

 ```

 You can build a **kinematic** actor with `builder.build_kinematic` and a **static** actor with `builder.build_static`.
 A few sharp bits to keep in mind
-- Dynamic actors can be moved around by forces/other objects (e.g. a robot) and fully physically simulated
+- Dynamic actors can be moved around by forces/other objects (e.g. a robot) and are fully physically simulated
 - Kinematic and static actors are fixed in place but can block objects from moving through them (e.g. a wall, a kitchen counter).
 - Kinematic actors can have their pose changed at any time.
 Static actors must have an initial pose set before calling `build_static` via `builder.initial_pose = ...`
 - Use static instead of kinematic whenever possible as it saves a lot of GPU memory